ShawonAshraf/skipgram-pytorch/README.md

 ```

+### Using Colab
+You can upload the `notebooks/full_notebook.ipynb` file to your Google Drive and then open it using Colab.
+Also, you can use this direct link:

 ## Additional Resources

 - [Mikolov, Tomas, Ilya Sutskever, Kai Chen, Greg S Corrado, and Jeff Dean.
 “Distributed Representations of Words and Phrases and Their Compositionality,” n.d.